GoogleCloudPlatform/developer-journey-app/infra/README.md

 gcloud firestore databases create --location=nam5
 ```

-3. Change directory to the root and push a new container image to [Artifact Registry](Artifact Registry Console).
+3. Change directory to the root and push a new container image to [Artifact Registry].

 ```bash
 # Root project where Dockerfile lives